elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - New section in the welcoming dashboards, displaying the most relevant features and changes for the user added in the last two releases.
 - Network policies for ingress-nginx and cert-manager
 - Added support for running Thanos on Swift
+- Added RBAC for admin users to view Gatekeeper constraints

 ### Removed